nekitmm/starnet/README.md

 **Usage**

-Its primary purpose is to partially replace initial steps of star removal in tutorials, like a great tutorial by Gerald Wechselberger, aiming to enhance nebulosity without pushing stars up.
+Its primary purpose is to partially replace initial steps of star removal in tutorials, like one by Gerald Wechselberger, aiming to enhance nebulosity without pushing stars up.
 The tutorial itself was available under
 <a href="https://dl.dropboxusercontent.com/u/57910417/Howto_enhance_nebuala_without_pushing_stars.wmv">this</a> link, but not any more,
 for some reason.
 Haven't found any newer links to it.
 Anyway, you got the idea.